 Nothing new there, either.

 - Do: Diversify your link profile.
-For instance, I usually try never to have more than 20-25% of my link profile in any single category, such as blog comments, forum comments, forum signatures or, article directories.
+For instance, I usually try never to have more than 15-20% of my link profile in any single category, such as blog comments, forum comments, forum signatures or niche directories.
 That can change, depending upon the query space, of course.
 Regardless, the more diverse your profile is, the less impact you might later see if a particular type of link is suddenly devalued or even disallowed by the search engines.
 And some of those aren’t worth much even at full value.

 - Do: Occasionally use the sort of anchor text that another person might use if they were linking to your site.
-Anchor text such as “more info”, “John’s website” or “here” appear to be safe bets.
+Anchor text such as “more info”, “John’s website” or “here” appear to be safe bets, even though they offer no extra value.
 The meta title of the page to which you’re linking also seems to be acceptable.
 And of course, a raw link, such as www.example.com is safe, as well.

 - Do: Be cautious about your link velocity.
 Search engines aren’t built by village dummies, and they have a LOT more anecdotal evidence available to them than you do.
 They have a pretty good feel for how fast links will generate to different types of content, and if you pass what they set as an “acceptable” threshold, you may not like the consequences.
 Slow and steady wins the race.